The AFP

 AFP innovations:

-• A wide range of Arabic courses at all levels and in-depth content courses throughout the academic year
+• A wide range of Arabic courses at all levels and in-depth content courses taught throughout the academic year

 • A focus on both Standard and Colloquial Arabic (Egyptian and Syrian)